ilmanzo/ilmanzo.github.com/content/post/compare_package_versions_across_distros.md

 for p in $(osc -A https://api.opensuse.org my packages | cut -d '/' -f 2) ; do ./last_update $p ; done

 rang last version on openSUSE:Factory is 3.2 changed on Dec 17 2022
-Other repos may have newer versions, consider updating!

-pgn-extract last version on openSUSE:Factory is 22.11 changed on Dec 23 2022
-No newer versions found in other repositories

-flacon last version on openSUSE:Factory is 9.5.1 changed on Dec 26 2022
-No newer versions found in other repositories

-goodvibes last version on openSUSE:Factory is 0.7.5 changed on Oct 16 2022
-No newer versions found in other repositories

-openconnect last version on openSUSE:Factory is 9.01 changed on Dec 15 2022
-No newer versions found in other repositories

-oidentd last version on openSUSE:Factory is 3.0.0 changed on Oct 21 2022
-No newer versions found in other repositories
+Other 7 repos may have newer versions, consider updating! pgn-extract last version on openSUSE:Factory is 22.11 changed on Dec 23 2022 flacon last version on openSUSE:Factory is 9.5.1 changed on Dec 26 2022 goodvibes last version on openSUSE:Factory is 0.7.5 changed on Oct 16 2022 openconnect last version on openSUSE:Factory is 9.01 changed on Dec 15 2022 oidentd last version on openSUSE:Factory is 3.0.0 changed on Oct 21 2022
 pgbackrest last version on openSUSE:Factory is 2.43 changed on Dec 07 2022
-No newer versions found in other repositories

 {{</ highlight >}}